A Guide For An Outrageous Vacation

 The bars have also toned down the racy shows (Bummer!
 I say, bummer!)
 Now just who, other than sex tourists, came to Thailand in significant numbers during the Tsunami, Avian bird flu, and SARS crises?

-The Thai government, in its venerable wisdom, has publically declared that they want only "Family" tourists; not those who come to have a good time.
+The Thai government, in its venerable wisdom, has publicly declared they want only "Family" tourists; not those who come to have a good time.
 The government should be mindful of the adage "Be careful what you wish for; for you may get it."
 If the government really puts teeth into its campaign, it runs the risk of killing the golden goose of tourism.

 As you might guess, whoring itself has not really been reduced; just slightly changed.
 For example, due to the Nana Entertainment Plaza's new early closing time of 1 am, the Nana Hotel's parking lot - just across the street - has become a literal open-air brothel meeting place after 1 am.
 It's a very seedy scene and I'm sure the Thais are somewhat embarrassed.